Are you looking for horizontal fence ideas for your backyard?

 3. Dark Horizontal Wood Fence

-If you’re looking for a modern look for your backyard, then you can add a level of elegance by choosing darker woods for your horizontal fence.
+If you’re looking for a modern look for your backyard, then you can add a level of elegance by choosing to stain or paint your wood fence black.

 Stepped horizontal fences are great if you have a graded yard or if your house is on an incline.
-The staggered fence is easiest to create by making each stagger the same height and width, then stepping down with the fence structure.
+It’s also used as a transition on a front side area between you and your neighbor’s yard.

 5. Barn Door Gate Horizontal Fence